Post job

 Unlike front-end specialists that have to specialize in the repair of just one system in a vehicle, front-end mechanics perform essential care and maintenance in a vehicle.
 Their job ranges from changing oil, checking out fluid levels, and rotating tires to fixing or replacing worn-out parts in a vehicle such as brake pads, wheel bearings, and sensors.
 As a front-end mechanic, you have the responsibility to perform repairs in agreement with the manufacturer and customer specifications.
 Also, you have to explain automotive problems and repairs to your clients.

-There are some key differences in responsibilities as well.
-For example, an oil burner technician responsibilities require skills like "customer service," "tire pressure," "preventive maintenance," and "lube."
+There are some key differences in the responsibilities of each position.
+For example, oil burner technician responsibilities require skills like "customer service," "tire pressure," "preventive maintenance," and "lube."
 Meanwhile a typical mechanical detailer has skills in areas such as "cad," "solidworks," "shop drawings," and "plumbing."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Mechanical detailers tend to reach similar levels of education than oil burner technicians.
 In fact, mechanical detailers are 1.2% less likely to graduate with a Master's Degree and 0.0% less likely to have a Doctoral Degree.